FreeCAD/FreeCAD-documentation/wiki/FEM_ConstraintSelfWeight.md

 ## Usage

-1. There are several ways to invoke the command   *
+1. There are several ways to invoke the command:
     -   Press the **<img src="images/FEM_ConstraintSelfWeight.svg" width=16px> [FEM ConstraintSelfWeight](FEM_ConstraintSelfWeight.md)** button.
     -   Select the **Model → Mechanical Constraints → <img src="images/FEM_ConstraintSelfWeight.svg" width=16px> Constraint self weight** option from the menu.
 2. You can modify the direction of gravitation by changing its vector coordinates in the property bar of newly created ConstraintSelfWeight object.

 ## Scripting

-New object   *
+New object:

 ```python